Saturday the archery and crossbow deer seasons begin.

 Five other fall hunting seasons are set to open Saturday.

-September 16 will see the opening of seasons for fall turkey, ruffed grouse, crow, northern zone cottontail rabbit, squirrel and goose.
+September 16 will see the opening of seasons for fall turkey, ruffed grouse, crow, cottontail rabbit, squirrel and goose.
 Some seasons don’t open in all zones, and hunters are urged to check hunting regulations for zone dates and restrictions.

 Bear season is already under way.
 Barningham said the shop’s already gotten reports of bear harvests.